-- An individual retirement account or annuity ("IRA") described in Section 408(a) or 408(b) of the Internal Revenue Code, including a Roth IRA described in Section 408A of the Internal Revenue Code. - A qualified plan described in Section 401(a) or 403(a) of the Internal Revenue Code, - A tax-deferred annuity contract described in Section 403(b) of the Internal Revenue Code, or - An eligible plan described in Section 457(b) of the Internal Revenue Code that is maintained by a state, political subdivision of a state, or any agency or instrumentality of a state or political subdivision of a state that accepts your eligible rollover distribution and, to the extent required, separately accounts for your eligible rollover distribution.
+- An individual retirement account or annuity ("IRA"), including a Roth IRA, - An employer-sponsored 401(a), 403(a), or 403(b) retirement annuity/plan, or - A 457(b) deferred compensation plan that is maintained by a governmental employer that accepts your eligible rollover distribution and, to the extent required, separately accounts for your eligible rollover distribution.

-An eligible rollover distribution, in general, is any cash distribution other than an annuity payment, a minimum distribution payment, or a payment that is part of a fixed period payment over ten or more years.
+An eligible rollover distribution, in general, is any cash distribution other than an annuity payment, a required minimum distribution, or a payment that is part of a fixed period payment (e.g., installment payments) over ten or more years.

 An eligible rollover distribution is subject to a mandatory federal income tax withholding rate of 20% unless it is rolled over directly to an IRA or other eligible retirement plan; this process is called a "direct rollover."
 If you have an eligible rollover distribution paid to you, then 20% of the distribution must be withheld even if you intend to roll over the money into an IRA or other eligible retirement plan.
 This means that, in order to roll over the entire distribution in a 60-day rollover to an IRA or other eligible retirement plan, you must use other funds to make up for the 20% withheld.
-To avoid withholding, instruct the Plan's Recordkeeper to roll over the money directly to the new institution for you.
+To avoid withholding, instruct the Plan Recordkeeper to roll over the money directly to the new institution for you.